colablack806-prog/NW-SynAttnet-HAFSSL/README.md

 | `SE_RATIO` | r | 4, 8, 16 | 16 |
 | `labelnum` | Labels | 500, 1000, 4000 | — |

 That is 3 × 3 × 3 = 27 attention configurations per label regime, 81 runs in total.
-Table X reports only four rows per regime (best, 2nd best, worst, 2nd worst); the complete 81-row grid is in `results/sensitivity_table10.csv`.
+Table X reports only four rows per regime (best, 2nd best, worst, 2nd worst).

 **Held fixed across all 81 runs:** key dimension 32, dropout, Adam optimizer, batch size, epochs per stage, the attention ordering (MHA then SE), the random seed, and the same ISCX 5-class CSV with the same train/test split.
 Only the four values above vary, so any difference in accuracy is attributable to them.